FrankYeah/front-end-front-enter/page3/part1/README.md

 <p>

-*  Complete layout of desktop and mobile version.
+*  Complete layout of the content page, including desktop and mobile version.

 </p>